natureminded/sockets_chat/readme.md

 	1. Use keycodes (see Pacman assignment) to do type detection so users can see 'so and so is typing...'
+	2. Clean up mobile experience so chat isn't so far down page -- change the way users are displayed?
+	3. Create 1-1 chats when clicking users.

 ### Need to Do:

-- Stylize chat so username has a color and maybe even more spacing between comments.
-- Change logged-on color to a gradient green and add an icon?
+- Change logged-on color to a gradient green?
-- Why isn't mobile working?
-Is it because of the stylesheet issue?
 - Add footer with your website/credits.
-- Add background BG and icons (Do you need to roll back to Bootstrap 3?)

-**Don't forget to create LICENSE on GitHub for THIS and for MEAN HIKE**
+- **Don't forget to create LICENSE on GitHub for THIS and for MEAN HIKE**